 We summarize the comparison of best-known results under three distinct privacy guarantees in Table~\ref{table: contributions}: $\pripara$-JDP, $\pripara$-LDP, and $(\pripara,\priconf)$-SDP, where $\pripara$ and $\priconf$ refer to the privacy budget and probability of privacy failure, respectively.
 Due to space limitations, some proof details are deferred to the appendix.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec: Preliminary}, we provide the preliminaries of episodic RL and adapt Shuffle DP for RL and formulate the problem.
 Section~\ref{sec: Algorithm} presents the designed policy elimination algorithm under SDP constraints.
 The regret and privacy guarantees are presented in Sections~\ref{sec: Regret Guarantee} and \ref{sec: Privacy Guarantees}.
 The numerical experiment is shown in Section~\ref{sec: experiment}.
-Discussion and conclusion are presented in Section~\ref{sec: discussion} and~\ref{sec: Conclusion and Future Work}, respectively.
+Discussion and related work are presented in Section~\ref{sec: discussion} and Section~\ref{sec: related work}, respectively.
+Finally, Section~\ref{sec: Conclusion and Future Work} presents the conclusion.